Written By: Devin Golden

 What are the symptoms of stage 1 mesothelioma?

-The symptoms of stage 1 mesothelioma are usually less severe than later stages.
-Coughing, nausea, low-grade fever, fluid buildup in the chest or stomach, weight loss and decreased appetite may arise as the disease progresses.
+The symptoms of stage 1 mesothelioma include coughing, nausea, low-grade fever, fluid buildup in the chest or stomach, weight loss and decreased appetite.
+They are usually mild.

 Is stage 1 mesothelioma curable?

 There is no cure for mesothelioma, even in the earliest stage.
 However, stage 1 mesothelioma has the best overall prognosis and is the most treatable.
-The average prognosis for stage 1 mesothelioma is 20 months, although patients who receive aggressive treatment have improved survival of around 30 months.
+The average prognosis for stage 1 mesothelioma is two years, although patients who receive successful surgery with other treatment options have improved survival of around 30 months.

 How likely is it to have stage 1 mesothelioma?

 A stage 1 mesothelioma diagnosis is rare, mostly due to the difficulty detecting the cancer at this stage.
-Symptoms are mistaken for other health conditions, and the long latency period keeps mesothelioma out of initial consideration.
 In one study, only 12% of mesothelioma cases were diagnosed in stage 1.

 How can you treat stage 1 mesothelioma?

+Treatment for stage 1 mesothelioma includes surgery, chemotherapy, immunotherapy and radiation therapy.
 Most mesothelioma doctors will suggest surgery to remove the pleura or peritoneum, which is where stage 1 mesothelioma originates.
 This option will quickly address most, if not all, of the diseased tissue.
-Other treatment options include chemotherapy, radiation and immunotherapy.

 Sources & Author